T. L. Hanna High School

 T. L. Hanna High School is located at 2600 Highway 81 North, outside the city limits of Anderson, South Carolina, United States.
 It is one of two high schools in Anderson School District Five and has a population of nearly 2,100 students.
 On July 1, 2015, Shawn Tobin was appointed as principal taking the place of long time principal Sheila Hilton, who retired.
 In 2019, Tobin retired to be replaced by T.L.
 Hanna graduate, Walter Mayfield.
+Mayfield was subsequently replaced in 2026 by Ryan Roberts.
 In 1999, the school was named "Palmetto's Finest" by the South Carolina Department of Education.
 In 2000, it was named a National Blue Ribbon School by the U.S. Department of Education.

 History

 Before T.L.
 Hanna High School, there was a Boys High School (located at what is now the Hanna-Westside Extension Campus) and a Girls High School.
 In 1951, Girl's High School changed its name to T.L.
 Hanna High School after its first principal Thomas Lucas Hanna.
 In 1961, the school moved to a new site on Marchbanks Avenue, the current site of McCants Middle School, and became co-ed in 1962.

 Prior to 1971, T.L.
 Hanna was Anderson School District 5's all-white high school (Westside was the African-American school); in 1971, the district finally integrated after the Supreme Court's 1954 ruling in Brown v.
 Board of Education.
 During the first year of integration, each grade's student government had two co-presidents, two co-vice presidents, etc., one white and one black.

 In 1992, the school moved to its current location on Highway 81.
 In 1996, McDuffie High School closed as an independent vocational/non-college preparatory high school and became the Hanna-Westside Extension Campus, a change which increased and substantially diversified T.L.
 Hanna's student population (prior to 1996, many African-American students who were zoned for Hanna attended McDuffie, and the school's population made it state 3A instead of 4A).
 It has been an International Baccalaureate school since 2010.

 T.L.
 Hanna recently expanded by adding a freshman academy, math hall, new auxiliary gym, and new sports area.